Wenona, Georgia

 Wenona is an unincorporated community and census-designated place (CDP) in Crisp County, Georgia, United States.
 It is on U.S. Route 41 where it is joined by Georgia State Route 33, 4 mi south of Cordele, the county seat, and 5 mi north of Arabi.
 Interstate 75 forms the eastern border of the CDP, with access from Exit 97.

-It was first listed as a CDP in the 2020 census with a population of 231.
+The 2020 census listed a population of 231.

 Demographics

+Wenona was first listed as a census designated place in the 2020 U.S. census.